Shashwatrwt/DISTIBUY-Fault-Tolrant-Distributed-database-system/README.md

-# Fault-Tolerant Distributed Database System

-A distributed database system designed to remain available and consistent when individual nodes fail.
+ShardCore is a fault-tolerant, sharded distributed database system built as a learning-first project for understanding distributed systems, database internals, replication, sharding, and cluster coordination in real code.

 ## Status